BIG NEWS: Scrapingdog is collaborating with Serpdog.

 print(f"Request failed with status code: {response.status_code}")

-The code is simple.
+The code is pretty simple.
 We are sending a GET request to https://api.scrapingdog.com/google/ along with some parameters.
 For more information on these parameters, you can again refer to the documentation.

 Once you run this code you will get a beautiful JSON response.

-What if I need results from a different country?
-As you might know google show different results in different country for the same query.
+As you might know google show different results in different countries for the same query.
 Well, I just have to change the country parameter in the above code.

 Let’s say you need results from the United Kingdom.
 For this, I just have to change the value of the country parameter to gb(ISO code of UK).